tvongeldern/node-redis-memoize/README.md

 	- Must return a promise
 	- Should be named as specifically as possible (`fn.name` will be used to write the redis key for the cached response)
 	- NOTE: it is not recommended that you use this module to memoize Express/Hapi request handlers.
 Redis keys are written using a combination of `fn.name` and the function inputs stringified.
 HTTP requests are large circular objects, so the memoization will not be effective
+	- **fn.clearCache** `memoizedFunction.clearCache` will clear Redis keys that were written `memoizedFunction` only.
+Similar to global `clearCache` method, can accept a locator string.

 - **options**
 	- **redis** This is where the Redis instance is provided.
 Compatible with both ioredis and node-redis.